Historic Alliance Launches at COP26 to Accelerate a Transition to Renewable Energy, Access to Energy for All, and Jobs

 The Alliance will also fund and coordinate with “delivery partners” that will provide significant policy, technical, and project development capacity.
 In addition to identifying local partners in each market, delivery partners include AtlasAI, COP26 Energy Transition Council (ETC), Energy Sector Management Assistance Program (ESMAP), International Renewable Energy Agency (IRENA), International Solar Alliance, Odyssey, Rocky Mountain Institute (RMI), Sustainable Energy for All (SEforAll), and the U.S. government’s Power Africa program.

 Damilola Ogunbiyi, CEO and Special Representative to the UN Secretary-General for Sustainable Energy for All commented: “For 759 million people without electricity, and 2.6 billion people without access to clean cooking solutions, energy poverty is a daily reality that impacts every aspect of their lives.
-With less than nine years to achieve SDG7, the launch of the Global Energy Alliance for People and Planet could not come at a better time.
+With less than nine years to achieve SDG7, the launch of the Global Energy Alliance for People and Planet (GEAPP) could not come at a better time.
 As a partner, we at Sustainable Energy for All recognize the catalytic role that galvanizing partners and resources can play towards unlocking a just, equitable, and prosperous future for all.”

 The Alliance also launched a global mobilization campaign with non-governmental organizations and youth activists to advocate for the long-term changes needed to “Change Energy for Good,” asking people to use #LetsChangeEnergy and add the reason why they want energy changed.